jdougan/banzhaf-byte/README.md

   	- It also doesn't match other sources.
   	- Try different values for mwc: 333,334,??? and see if it matches other outputs better?
   	- Go over processing code again, maybe I missed something.
+- DONE Montecarlo not done yet.
+	- DONE It will need a `--seed=`switch to seed the random numbers.
+	- DONE Also needs an `--nex=` swirch to specify number of experiments
+	- DONE See how Phobos handles pseudo-random numbers.
+		- answer is "with @gc"!
+	- DONE My PRNG needs an actual random seeding method.
+Currently just sets the seed to 0 if not specified.
+- The original used the standard Apple 2 ROM floats, which were very low precision and slow and prone to rounding errors.

 Compiler Version
 -----------------